-The Uasin Gishu County Bursary skills Development Support Fund was established in year 2014 through Uasin Gishu County Bursary and skills development support Fund Act of 2014 The Fund is wholly owned by the County Government of Uasin Gishu and is domiciled in Uasin Gishu- Kenya.
+The Uasin Gishu County Bursary skills Development Support Fund was established in year 2014 through Uasin Gishu County Bursary and Disbursement Act 2014.

+The Fund is wholly owned by the County Government of Uasin Gishu and is domiciled in Uasin Gishu-Kenya.
 The Objectives of the fund is to make provisions for bursaries, skill development support and related matters.